 Keen sense of smell

 So, who has the keenest sense of smell, dogs or humans?
-Recent research suggests that our sense of smell rivals that in dogs.
+Research suggests that, in some cases, our sense of smell rivals that in dogs.
 For example, we are more sensitive to amyl acetate (pentyl ethanoate), CH3CO2(CH2)4CH3, in bananas than dogs.
 This is likely explained by identifying ripe fruit being more important to our own ancestors and irrelevant to those of dogs.

 © University of York